 Likelihood of Success

-Winning ventures are made possible by winning teams, and ideas are only as good as their execution.
+Successful ventures are made possible by strong teams, and ideas are only as good as their execution.
 A venture’s business and social impact potential depend on the team that stands behind it, and that team’s ability to carry it forward.

 - Venture has a clearly defined vision and growth objectives